About

 training & technical assistance

 Funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the Trauma-informed Prosecutor Project (TiPP) grant aims to improve the quality of the investigation and prosecution of child abuse cases by providing free training and technical assistance to child abuse prosecutors and multidisciplinary team members.
-Zero Abuse Project expands TiPP by providing customized training nationwide, including live trainings, regional institutes, experiential courses, and a new one-day forensic interview training course for child abuse prosecutors.
-Zero Abuse also offers technical assistance to child protection professionals and continuously releases publications, microlearning videos, and self-paced on-demand courses.
+Zero Abuse Project expands TiPP by providing customized training nationwide, including live trainings, presentations at national conferences, and multi-day experiential courses.
+Zero Abuse also offers free case consultation to child protection professionals and continuously releases publications, microlearning videos, and self-paced on-demand courses.

 Through this project, Zero Abuse will provide accessible training to child abuse prosecutors, improve the quality of criminal prosecution for child abuse cases, and make significant progress in addressing the challenges faced by child protection professionals.